jbx-protocol/juice-docs-v2/docs/learn/risks.md

      🔴 <strong>Used maliciously</strong> this can be used to rug the entire treasury into an arbitrary wallet.<br/><br/>

-     #### Paused token minting
+     #### Allowing token minting

-     While token minting is paused, the only way for new project tokens to be minted and distributed is for the project to receive new funds into its treasury.
+     While token minting is not allowed, the only way for new project tokens to be minted and distributed is for the project to receive new funds into its treasury.
 Tokens will get minted in accordance to the current funding cycle's values.

-     If token minting isn't paused, an arbitrary number of tokens can be minted and distributed by the project owner, diluting the redemption value of all outstanding tokens.
+     If token minting is allowed, an arbitrary number of tokens can be minted and distributed by the project owner, diluting the redemption value of all outstanding tokens.

      🟢 <strong>Used productively</strong> this can be used to premint tokens to members, or satisfy other agreed upon inflationary treasury strategies.<br/>

      🔴 <strong>Used maliciously</strong> this can be used to mint extra tokens and redeem them to reclaim treasury funds into an arbitrary wallet, rugging the entire treasury.<br/><br/>

+     #### Setting the funding cycle's weight

+     A funding cycle's weight determines how many tokens will be minted and distributed when a treasury receives funds.
+By default, a funding cycle has the same weight as the cycle that preceded it after applying the preceding cycle's discount rate.

+     🟢 <strong>Used productively</strong> this can be used to manage how tokens are issued over time.<br/>

+     🔴 <strong>Used maliciously</strong> this can be used to manipulate token issuance, and rug the entire treasury into an arbitrary wallet.<br/><br/>

      #### Allowing changing of project tokens